-Not all is doom and gloom, however, because I can also think of many congregations who have heard this instruction from Jesus, who have been reminded that "whoever would be great must be servant of all" and who have put it into practice and are blossoming and growing.
-And yes, bless you, this is one of those congregations reaching out into the community, into the world, to serve Christ by serving others.
-In a moment during the week when the chaos seemed even more so than usual, we reminded ourselves in the office that the chaos was part of being an alive and healthy congregation involved in and serving others - hearing the call from Christ to serve, and in doing so finding true joy in serving Christ himself.
-May we ever continue to be so blessed, continue to hear and respond to Christ's call to serve!
+Not all is doom and gloom, however, because this weekend I was reminded of many congregations who have heard this instruction from Jesus, who have heard and taken to heart that "whoever would be great must be servant of all" and who have put it into practice and are blossoming and growing.
+And yes, bless you, we are reminded by the lingering smell of sausages, pancakes and syrup that Central is among those congregations reaching out into the community, into the world, to serve Christ by serving others.
+So, let us be affirmed in our faith that we have heard and are responding to the message from Christ to his disciples, and continue to have our focus upon and to find our joy and fulfillment in serving Christ through serving others.